Do I need an appointment to come to the Costume Collection?

 What can I expect when I visit the Costume Collection?

 The Collection can be overwhelming for first-time visitors.
 Please give yourself ample time to browse, as we are not set up like an average retailer.
 Our small staff is very friendly and accommodating; however, customers are responsible for researching and pulling all costumes.
 We suggest fully researching the period of your project beforehand and possibly planning multiple trips to the Collection.
 Also, allow an extra fifteen minutes to an hour to check out, as all inventories are hand written.

 What should I prepare before I visit the Costume Collection?

 If you are simply browsing the Collection’s vast stock, you do not need to prepare any paperwork.
 If you plan to rent or reserve costumes, you will need to prepare a Letter of Agreement, which must be signed by someone who is fiscally responsible for the project.

 Does my company have an account with the Costume Collection?

 While your company may have rented from the Costume Collection in the past, we do not establish accounts in the same manner that a commercial retailer might.
-A company only needs to submit its proof of not-for-profit status once (510(c)(3) or the like).
+A company only needs to submit its proof of not-for-profit status once (501 [c] 3 or ST-119 or something of the like).
 A new Letter of Agreement must be filled out for every new production.

-Will my rental be a non-commercial or commercial rental?
+Will my rental be a Not-For-Profit or Commercial rental?